isamu-isozaki/teamai_test/engineering/emergency-meeting-protocol/index.html.md

 that will require a retrospective.
 Retrospective section should be updated both while the work is ongoing, but also at the end of the call as some questions might be answered during the course of the call.
-By writing the questions while the issue is ‚Äúhot‚Äù, you can capture the knowledge while the task is ongoing.
+By writing the questions while the issue is ‚Äúhot‚Ä, you can capture the knowledge while the task is ongoing.
 It will be much more challenging to remember the questions after the call is disbanded.

 ## Example document